 That movement makes a line scan camera well suited to a production environment, where parts being inspected often move along a conveyor belt, or where objects being sorted drop into a bin.
 Fruits and vegetables, for instance, typically fall past the detector.
 Because these applications already involve motion, they fit naturally with line scan cameras, while avoiding the risk of blurring the image that the motion might produce in an area camera.
 A line scan image is also less likely than an area image to contain faulty pixels that can hide the defects being sought, and they provide good resolution at an affordable price.

-How To Select An Infrared Line Scan Camera
+How to select an Short-Wave Infrared (SWIR) Line Scan Camera

 In deciding whether to turn to SWIR imaging for your application, it is important to know whether there is some aspect of the objects being viewed that stands out at SWIR wavelengths.
 In applications such as inspection of markings—labels and bar codes, for instance— there is no reason to use IR light, as visible imaging does a much better job, at a much lower cost.